textileio/papers/draft.md

 resolution strategy.

 Writer
-: The single Peer capable of writing to an Event Log.
+: The single Peer capable of writing to a Log.

 Reader
 : Any Peer capable of reading a Log.
 Practically speaking, this